benizzio/pc2-project/software/README.md

 - [Steam Tinker Launch](https://github.com/sonic2kk/steamtinkerlaunch)
     - Auxiliary GUI for Steam where you can configure tools like GameScope, MangoHud, modding tools and more
+        - When Proton version is not found (e.g. an update), clean directory `/dev/shm/steamtinkerlaunch`

 #### Benchmarking